nika-akin/EC-Web-Scrapping-and-Text-Mining/README.md

-# About
-Proposal for a EU regulation of Artificial Intelligence.
-It contains three public consultation rounds.

 # Code and Data for Web-Scraping EC Initiatives and Text Mining

 - The pdf-documents are in the data folder
 - Descriptives and Data exploration: explore.ipynb
 - Analysis: analysis.ipynb

+## About
+Proposal for a EU regulation of Artificial Intelligence.
+It contains three public consultation rounds where stakeholders expressed their views on policy options proposed in the [White Paper on Artificial Intelligence](https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/12527-Artificial-intelligence-ethical-and-legal-requirements_en).

 ## Summary Data
 (Status: 07/01/2023)